anh-tong/anh-tong.github.io/_posts/2021-09-17-application_engineer_physics.md

 ---
 layout: distill
-title: Applications of Stochastic Calculus in Engineering and Physics
+title: Stochastic Calculus in Engineering and Physics
 date: 2021-09-17
 description: Summarize some applications of stochastic calculus in engineering and physics.
 ---